Sejong City: History

+In December 2008, construction for the Sejong Government Complex started.
+After level 1 of the construction was completed in November 2012, level 2 was finished in November 2013, and finished construction in November 2014.

 In July 2012, Sejong Special Self-Governing City was created by combining all of Yeongi County, three townships of Gongju and one township of Cheongwon County.
+Jochiwon was the main city within Yeongi.

 In April 2013, the city government of Putrajaya, Malaysia signed a letter of intent (LOI) with the government of Sejong City to mark cooperation between the two planned capitals.

 As of 2019, 12 ministries were relocated to the city.
-As such, only 5 ministries continue to remain in Seoul; the Ministry Of Foreign Affairs, Ministry of Unification, Ministry of Justice, Ministry of National Defense, and Ministry of Gender Equality and Family.
+As such, only 5 ministries continue to remain in Seoul; the Ministry of Foreign Affairs, Ministry of Unification, Ministry of Justice, Ministry of National Defense, and Ministry of Gender Equality and Family.

 Sejong was specifically designed to be a "smart city", and is sometimes referred to as Sejong smart city.
 It is the leading smart city in Korea, and is often held up as the standard for other cities experimenting with the development of smart city infrastructure.

-By 2019, there was disagreement among experts as to whether Sejong had "lived up to expectations. ...Sejong uses its new development to market itself as an alternative to Seoul, offering luxury living at a fraction of the cost.
+By 2019, there was disagreement among experts as to whether Sejong has "lived up to expectations".
+Sejong uses its new development to market itself as an alternative to Seoul, offering luxury living at a fraction of the cost.
 It boasts shiny state-of-the-art condominiums, ample public green space and smart and sustainable city tech, like automated trash collection and zero-waste food disposal, electric car charging and sharing stations, solar-powered buildings, interactive digital signage, closed-circuit television security and fine dust emergency alerts.
-[It] has sparked criticism that the new city is not only too lackluster to draw residents away from Seoul, but also difficult to access and poorly designed."
+It has sparked criticism that the new city is not only too lackluster to draw residents away from Seoul, but also difficult to access and poorly designed".